 This fall VOCA was the featured choral group with the Moscow Ballet when they performed in LR.

 AUDITION INFORMATION: A short audition is required for membership.
-Parents or older students should contact the Community School office at 501-450-5755 or 450-3672, or e-mail firstname.lastname@example.org or email@example.com to schedule a 10-minute audition.
+Parents or older students should contact the Community School office at 501-450-5755 or 450-3672, or e-mail email@example.com or firstname.lastname@example.org to schedule a 10-minute audition.
 A prepared piece is not required for Choristers or Children's choir, but a short 2-minute song and sight-reading is required for the CAYC.
 All students are asked to match pitches.
 Tuition is $215 for the school year and and a payment plan may be set up upon request.
-Donations are being accepted for need-based scholarships and for assisting our students who plan to attend the Carnegie Hall Music Festival.
+Donations are being accepted for need-based scholarships and for assisting our students who participate in the annual music festival.
 Contributions are tax-deductible and additional information is on the VOCA website, or you may call our office at 501-450-5755.